What is Brand Journalism?

-- For Consumers: When it’s done right, brand journalism provides consumers with valuable, interesting, and engaging content.
+- For Consumers: Brand journalism provides valuable, interesting, and engaging content.

-- For Brands: Through newsrooms, brands can now tell their stories in authentic ways and foster real and meaningful connections.
+- For Brands: Through newsrooms, brands can authenticate their stories and foster natural and meaningful connections.

-- For Writers: As a writer or journalist, you can choose to align yourself with brands whose values, products, and culture you are proud to represent.
+- For Writers: As a writer or journalist, you can align yourself with brands whose values, products, and culture you proudly represent.

 The 5 Fundamentals of Brand Journalism

 1. Align with the Brand’s Goals

 While brand journalism shouldn’t mimic ad copy, remember that it is still about your company’s product or services and their benefits.
 Please find a way to gently weave your brand’s overarching goals for itself as a whole into the story in a way that keeps things light and engaging.
 It helps to have your brand or company’s overarching goals physically written or somewhere on your screen to reference before publishing your final piece of content.